-A clay liner is not required since in situ soils meet the department's requirements in the North Dakota Livestock Program Design Manual (NDLPDM).
+A clay liner is not required in existing ponds 1 and 2 and the expansion pond since in situ soils meet the department's requirements in the North Dakota Livestock Program Design Manual (NDLPDM).
 However, if unsuitable material is located under a portion of the pond, the engineer has indicated this area will be over excavated and replaced with two feet of compacted clay material.
+Existing pond 3 does have a clay liner installed.